hasithperera/RocksatX-WVU/Docs/Old/FPGA direct programming.md

 	- collection time for the buffer:
 		- with $f_1$: $1/f_1 * buffer = 0.27 ms$
 - Data storage (theoretical max rates only for sounding):
-	- 16 bit data = 2 bytes
+	- 16 bit data = 2 bytes (assuming binary write. if ascii write is done this increases X32 at least assuming XXX data format. this is lossy too)
 	- total data for one buffer: $2^{16}* 2 B = 2^{17} / 1000 = 131.07$ kB
 	- for 1 ms of data : $132 * 3$ kB
 	- for 1 s: $396$ MB (the SD card is limited to 15 MB/s on a computer. old card could do 50 MB/s)